Walsall Academy in Bloxwich was announced as the winning school of the 2020/21 ‘My Best School Trip’ Award during the online awards ceremony.

 The ‘My Best School Trip Award’ recognises outstanding school trips that give children a rich and rewarding experience, achieve a range of objectives and help embed learning back in school and is open to teachers of Key Stage 1 to 4.

-Following a judging process, four finalists have been chosen for the 2020/21 ‘My Best School Trip’ Award.
+Following a judging process, four finalists were chosen for the 2020/21 ‘My Best School Trip’ Award.

 The judging team whittled the entries down to a shortlist of ten which were considered by a panel of experts.
-From those, the panel chose four finalists and the winner will be announced during the School Travel Awards ceremony which is currently due to take place in the spring of 2021.
+From those, the panel chose four finalists and the winner was announced during the School Travel Awards ceremony on Thursday 20th May.

 The judging panel consisted of Learning Away ambassador Peter Carne, OBE, Dr Anne Hunt, chief executive of the Council for Learning Outside the Classroom, Justine Lee on behalf of the School Travel Forum along with STO publisher Rob Yandell and STO editor Keeley Rodgers.